 - Pasta – oh yes, you can top furikake on Mentaiko Pasta, cacio e pepe pasta, or any simple creamy pasta.

 So next time, don’t toss the kombu and bonito after making dashi, and instead, create some homemade furikake seasoning and sprinkle it in your favorite dishes.
 If you make a big batch, you can even freeze the seasoning for a month.
 Furikake also makes a great holiday gift.
 Just pack the Japanese seasoning in a cute little glass jar to surprise your foodie friends and family!

 Japanese Ingredient Substitution: If you want to look for substitutes for Japanese condiments and ingredients, click here.

 - 1 tsp sugar (add more to your taste)

 - 2 tsp soy sauce (See Notes)

-- ¼ tsp salt (kosher or sea salt; use half if using table salt) (add more to your taste)
+- ¼ tsp kosher/sea salt (use half for table salt) (add more to your taste)